jugglinmike/command-the-command-line/src/material/fhs/index.md

 ```

 ???

-Spend enough time on a Unix-like system and you will stumble across the "root"
-directories.
-The typical hierarchy is an intimidating tree of strangely-named
-directories with inscrutable purposes.

 Some names are repeated (`/bin/`, `/usr/bin/`, and `/usr/local/bin/`), others
 seem vague (`/media/` or `/etc/`), and still others sound more appropriate for